Witnesses in Scotland

 If you have been called to appear at court as a witness in either a civil or criminal court case you may find the website Witnesses in Scotland helpful.

 The Crown Office and Prosecutor Fiscal Service provide information for prosecution witnesses, in some instances through the Victim Information and Advice unit.

 Victim Support Scotland

 Offers support to victims and witnesses of crime.
 Find your nearest victim and witness support service or contact:

 Mon - Fri 08:00 - 20:00

 The central objective of the Victim and Witnesses (Scotland) Act 2014 (the Act) is to improve the experience of victims and witnesses within the criminal justice system in Scotland.
 One of the key provisions is that victims and witnesses have a legal right to request certain information about the case in which they are involved.
 The Act specifies different types of information which can be requested.
-A protocol (below) has been drawn up by Police Scotland, the Scottish Court Service (SCS) and the Crown Office and Procurator Fiscal Service (COPFS), as a guide for persons who wish information, to decide which organisation to ask, how to ask and what information you may be given.
+A protocol (below) has been drawn up by Police Scotland, the Scottish Courts and Tribunals Service (SCTS) and the Crown Office and Procurator Fiscal Service (COPFS), as a guide for persons who wish information, to decide which organisation to ask, how to ask and what information you may be given.
 The protocol also contains styles of request form which may be used.

 Protocol on Access to Information

 Witnesses who are deemed 'vulnerable' in accordance with the Vulnerable Witnesses (Scotland) Act 2004, such as children under 16 or vulnerable adults, may be entitled to special measures when they give evidence in court.